mark-durbin-ucf/git-novice/_episodes/02-setup.md

 ---

-When we use Git on a new computer for the first time, we need to configure a few things.
-Below are a few examples of configurations we will set as we get started with Git:
+When we use Git on a new computer for the first time, we need to configure a few things:

 *   our name and email address,
 *   what our preferred text editor is,
 *   and that we want to use these settings globally (i.e. for every project).

 On a command line, Git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
-So here is how
-Dracula sets up his new laptop:
+Here is how a user named John Smith might configure Git:

 ~~~
-$ git config --global user.name "Vlad Dracula"
+$ git config --global user.name "John Smith"
-$ git config --global user.email "vlad@tran.sylvan.ia"
+$ git config --global user.email "john.smith@example.com"
 ~~~
 {: .language-bash}

-Please use your own name and email address instead of Dracula's.
-This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/),
+Please use your own name and email address instead of Johns's.
+This user name and email will be associated with your Git activity, which means that any changes pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/),